 Whether you're progressive or conservative, adding more people makes it harder to create the world you want to see.

 You can search the sustainability category of my blog to find more resources on this topic and to engage me on the matter.
-The material below is from the discussion guide found at the back of Patriarch Run.

 What effect does an increasing population have on the ecosystem which sustains us?